intel/intel-ipsec-mb/README.md

 (1,2) - By default, decryption is by4 and encryption is x4.
       	On CPU's supporting GFNI, decryption is by8 and encryption is x8.
 (3,4) - decryption is by8 and encryption is x8
-(5)   - AVX512 plus VAES and VPCLMULQDQ extensions
+(5)   - AVX512 plus VAES, VPCLMULQDQ and GFNI extensions
 (6)   - decryption is by16 and encryption is x16
 (7)   - same as AES128-CBC for AVX, combines cipher and CRC32